Article

 Depth (m) × width (m) × average roof height (m) = volume.

-Volume ÷ 7m3 = total number of calves based on cubic air capacity
+Volume ÷ 7m3 = maximum number of calves based on cubic air capacity

-Housing baby calves in a separate air space from older animals is advised to avoid spread of disease to the more vulnerable younger calves.
+Baby calves should be housed in a separate air space from older animals to avoid the spread of disease to the more vulnerable younger calves.

 Temperature